Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Application: Flat FLRW Universe

-where it has been assumed that at decoupling, the matter temperature was equal to the radiation temperature, $T_\nul(t_{\text{dec}})=T_{\nul\gamma}(t_{\text{dec}})$.
-Expressions~(\ref{eq:para-w}) and~(\ref{handig-temp}) were employed in conjunction with the values presented in Tables~\ref{tab:planck-sat-res} and~\ref{tab:phys-const}.
+The fact that $\delta_{T}(t_{\text{dec}},\bm{q})$ takes on random values follows from expression~(\ref{eq:heat-exchange}).
+However, using Eq.\,(\ref{eq:dT-constant}) the randomness of $\delta_{T}(t_{\text{dec}},\bm{q})$ can also be explained as follows.
 The transition of the universe from the era preceding decoupling to the era following decoupling was rapid and chaotic.
 A notable decline was observed in the mean particle velocity, and the pressure.
-Furthermore, the values of both $\delta_{\varepsilon}(t_{\text{dec}},\bm{q})$ and $\delta_{n}(t_{\text{dec}},\bm{q})$ exhibited minor irregularities on the surface of last scattering.
-Therefore, it is probable that after the transition, the initial values of the difference between fluctuations, represented by ${(\delta_n-\delta_\varepsilon)(t_{\text{dec}},\bm{q})}$, were randomly distributed among all density fluctuations.
-From expression~(\ref{eq:dn-de-bijna-gelijk}), it can be seen that very small differences between the initial energy density and particle number density fluctuations result in relatively large positive or negative fluctuations in the nonadiabatic component of the pressure fluctuations in expression~(\ref{eq:rel-press-pert}).
-Therefore, the nonadiabatic pressure fluctuations, represented by $\delta_{T}(t_{\text{dec}},\bm{q})$, are randomly~(\ref{eq:heat-exchange}) distributed among the multitude of density fluctuations.
+As a consequence, the values of both $\delta_{\varepsilon}(t_{\text{dec}},\bm{q})$ and $\delta_{n}(t_{\text{dec}},\bm{q})$ exhibited minor irregularities on the surface of last scattering.
+Therefore, it is probable that after the transition, the initial values of the difference between the relative density perturbations, represented by ${(\delta_n-\delta_\varepsilon)(t_{\text{dec}},\bm{q})}$, were randomly distributed among all density perturbations.